RogueRope/docs/content/docs/main/how-to-get-in.md

 ## Step 4: Give the Greeter your Order Number

 You made it!
 Make sure to bring your order confirmation with your qr-code, so we can verify payment.
+Also double check that you're wearing white socks in sandals!
 You will get a [release statement]({{<ref "release-statement.md" >}}) to sign.

 You will be asked to sign up for a shift of work...
 This could be cleaning up, going to the bakery or making sure the fire is hot.
 As you arrive, we will ask you to put your name down.